U.S. allows transactions to free sanctioned oil tanker stranded in Indonesia

 The ship is owned by Technology Bright International Co Ltd and managed by East Wind Ship Management Ltd. The companies could not be reached for comment.

+Shaun Leong, a partner at law firm Withers KhattarWong, said U.S. authorities would want to be closely involved in all aspects of the handling of the supertanker because the ship may carry evidence on traffic data and navigational history, which could be used to prove allegations around the supertanker's involvement in the international oil smuggling network.

+"Care would have to be taken to ensure that such material are not lost in the recovery of the ship," he said.

-(Reporting by Chen Lin; Additional reporting by Isabel Kua; Writing by Florence Tan; Editing by Kanupriya Kapoor)
+(Additional reporting by Xinghui Koh and Isabel Kua; Writing by Florence Tan; Editing by Kanupriya Kapoor)

 ((Florence.Tan@thomsonreuters.com; Reuters Messaging: florence.tan.thomsonreuters.com@reuters.net))